Magic Johnson comments on Michigan State University sex assault scandal

 Share Article

-(WXYZ) - Retired professional basketball player Magic Johnson is weighing in on the Michigan State University sex assault scandal.
+Retired Hall-of-Fame basketball player Magic Johnson is weighing in on the Michigan State University sex assault scandal.

+Johnson is the president of basketball operations for the Los Angeles Lakers and a co-owner of the Los Angeles Dodgers.

 Johnson, who attended MSU, tweeted his comments earlier this morning: